arturoalbero/Material25-26/EN-DWES/PU6/02-entities-and-repositories-hibernate.md

 > **ACTIVITY 1:** Create an application using entities for relational mapping.
 Make a version with Lombok and another with records, but use all annotations possible.
 Use the H2 database.
 >
-> * We want a database where students (id, name, email, birth date, address, phone numbers), teachers (same attributes as students plus department, category [PERMANENT, TEMPORARY]), and courses (id, name, description) are registered.
+> * We want a database where students (id, name, email, birth date, address, phone numbers), teachers (same attributes as students plus department, category [PERMANENT, TEMPORARY]), and subjects (id, name, description) are registered.
 >
->   * A student can enroll in many courses, and a course can have many students.
+>   * A student can enroll in many subjects, and a subject can have many students.
->   * A teacher can teach many courses, but a course can only be taught by one teacher.
+>   * A teacher can teach many subjects, but a subject can only be taught by one teacher.
 >     Note that this is not a realistic scenario; it is a simplified practice for class.
 Insert data using data.sql and verify that everything runs correctly in the H2 console.
 >
 > **IMPORTANT:** Relationships will be defined in the next section.
 Here we work manually as if they exist but without defining them explicitly.
 This is not usual, and once we see relationship mapping, we will stop doing it this way, but it serves for practice.